Group B Strep Claims

 A specialist birth injury solicitor can help you make a Group B Strep claim.
 The team at Osbornes will be able to assess the merits of your case and advise you on whether or not you have a valid claim.

-To do that, they will assess:
+To do that, they will assess the following:

-• Whether the medical professionals owed you a duty of care
+- Whether the medical professionals owed you a duty of care

-• Whether there was a breach of the duty
+- Whether there was a breach of the duty

-If a solicitor believes that you have a valid claim, they will advise you on the next steps.
+If a solicitor believes you have a valid claim, they will advise you on the next steps.
 This can include obtaining copies of your medical records and having an independent medical expert review your case.

 Is there a time limit for making a Group B Strep claim?